pgroonga/pgroonga.github.io/reference/commands/pgroonga-primary-maintainer.md

 ## Notices

 If PostgreSQL is 15 or higher, please use [the `pgroonga_wal_resource_manager` modules][pgroonga-wal-resource-manager].
+Using that module is a better way to suppress the size of the WAL.

 ## Summary

 `pgroonga-primary-maintainer.sh` command runs `REINDEX INDEX CONCURRENTLY` on indexes for which PGroonga's WAL size exceeds the threshold.

-The purpose is to suppress the size of the WAL on primary servers that have WAL enabled.
+The purpose is to suppress the size of the WAL on primary servers that have WAL enabled (set `pgroonga.enable_wal = yes`).

+Notes:

+* This command is assumes to run in primary, so do not run it in standby.

+* This command assumes periodic execution, so please use [`pgroonga-generate-primary-maintainer-service.sh` command][generate-primary-maintainer-service] and [`pgroonga-generate-primary-maintainer-timer.sh` command][generate-primary-maintainer-timer]  to set up periodic execution.

 ## Usage